 Purchasing a Nissan is a safe bet for many car buyers, but a Nissan extended warranty can ensure protection long after the 3-year/36,000-mile Nissan factory warranty expires.
 While the company’s standard bumper-to-bumper warranty will cover most repairs, it is on the shorter end when compared to most automakers in the United States.

 In this review, we’ll discuss the Nissan extended warranty in depth, including coverage options, costs, and how it compares to other reputable third-party warranties.
 We’ve also researched the best extended car warranty companies to help you find the best coverage.

 Nissan Extended Warranty Overview

 Nissan offers three coverage options, which are branded as Nissan Security+Plus extended protection plans.
-These range from the baseline Powertrain Preferred plan, which covers over 839 components, to the Silver Preferred plan, which covers an additional over 690 components.
+These include the baseline Powertrain Preferred plan, which covers over 839 components, and the Silver Preferred plan, which covers over 690 additional components.
 Nissan’s flagship plan, the Gold Preferred, covers virtually all mechanical and electrical components, except for a short list of exclusions.

 |Nissan Extended Warranty||Coverage Terms|

 |Gold Preferred||8 years/120,000 miles|

 The extended service plans are valid for up to 8 years/120,000 miles, whichever comes first, once the initial factory Nissan warranty expires.
 For full coverage details and limitations, refer to the complete Extended Protection Plan agreement.